 This provision for review by the Commission also applies to conduct complaints that may be dismissed by the CFPM on the grounds the complaint is “

 frivolous, vexatious, or made in bad faith,” or that the complaint would be dealt with more appropriately under another legislated procedure.

 Commission Reviews Complaint

 At a minimum, this process involves a review of documentation related to the CFPM’s investigation.
-Most often, it also includes interviews with the complainant, the subject of the complaint and witnesses, as well as reviews of relevant legislation and police policies and procedures.
+However, depending on the case, the MPCC's review may involve interviews with witnesses, including the complainant and the subject of the complaint.

 Commission Releases Interim Report

 At the completion of the review, the Chairperson forwards the Interim Report to the Minister of National Defence (MND), the Chief of Defence Staff (CDS) and the CFPM setting out the findings and recommendations regarding the complaints.